-We may take CSS for granted, but it’s amazing to think about just how powerful it has become.
-What started out as a simple way to style various design elements has evolved into so much more.
+We may take CSS for granted, but it’s incredible to think about just how powerful it has become.
+What started as a simple way to style various design elements has evolved into so much more.
 We now use the language to handle tasks such as layouts and animation with ease – and without a second thought.

 Here’s a look at some of the best pure CSS games on CodePen.
 They range from the stupefyingly simple all the way to “wow, CSS can do that?” – enjoy!

 - Rock, Paper, Scissors by Jerry Low

 - Minesweeper for Git Commits by Stephanie Eckles

 - Save the World from Demons by Mark Sottek

 - You Want Cake?
 You’d Better Earn It by Jhey